Burma Command: History

 Before the formation of the command, Burma had functioned as independent district within the British Indian Army.
 The last General Officer Commanding Burma Independent District was Major-General William Twiss who commanded from 1936 to 1937.
 In April 1937, when Burma became a semi-autonomous country, it was decided to separate the command from the British Indian Army.
 Initially Burma Command came under the direct command of the Governor of British Burma as commander-in-chief.
 However with the Second World War imminent, responsibility was delegated to Lieutenant-General Kenneth McLeod as the first General Officer Commanding in January 1939.

 Once Rangoon had fallen to Japanese troops on the 5/6 March 1942 and Mandalay had fallen shortly thereafter, the command was disbanded.

-After the war it was reformed from the core of the Twelfth Army on 1 October 1945.
+After the war it was reformed from the core of the Twelfth Army on 1 October 1945 consisting not just British and Indian Army units but also of the Patriot Burmese Forces.
 It was disbanded again when Burma became an independent country under the Burma Independence Act 1947 in January 1948.